henribredt/KlarLog/README.md

 }
 ```
 > [!TIP]
 > The `CategoryLogger` instances organize your logs by domain or feature, making it easier to filter and search through logs.
+If you don't want to use different categories simply create one general `CategoryLogger`.

 #### 2. Define Your LoggerDestinations
 ```swift